 Litigation can occur at several stages.
-There may be a challenge to the admissibility of a will, or the suitability of a nominated trustee or representative.
+There may be a challenge to the admissibility of a will or the suitability of a nominated trustee or representative.
 The estate or trust representative may need to commence proceedings to discover or obtain possession of assets.
 A beneficiary may object to certain conduct of the executor/trustee with regard to the estate/trust assets, including allegations of a breach of fiduciary duty, imprudent investment or management decisions, or self-dealing.
-An executor/trustee may be required to obtain Court approval of an accounting of all of her conduct with regard to the assets of the estate or trust.
+An executor/trustee may be required to obtain Court approval of accounting of all of her conduct with regard to the assets of the estate or trust.

-Our attorney’s have extensive experience in will contests, discovery proceedings, contested accountings and other proceedings before the Surrogate’s Courts in Nassau, Suffolk, New York, Queens, Kings, Westchester and Orange counties.
+Our trust and estate litigation attorneys also have experience in will contests, discovery proceedings, contested accountings, and other proceedings before the Surrogate’s Courts in Nassau, Suffolk, New York, Queens, Kings, Westchester, and Orange counties.

-The representation of executors from time to time includes litigating estate matters outside of the Surrogate’s Court, in the state and federal courts of federal jurisdiction or in administrative proceedings.
+The representation of executors from time to time includes litigating estate matters outside of the Surrogate’s Court, in the state and federal courts of federal jurisdiction, or in administrative proceedings.
 We have represented estate representatives in a wide variety of matters, which have recently included the estate of a prominent NFL agent in actions to collect commissions owed on contracts negotiated by the agent during his life (which required arbitration hearings in Virginia and federal Court actions in Virginia and Arizona).
 We have also assisted an estate to successfully defend against the attempts of a business partner of the deceased to deprive the estate of its ownership interest in a business and to later obtain a summary judgment decision from a bankruptcy court in Florida which found that a significant judgment rendered in favor of the estate could not be discharged at bankruptcy.